Back to School Plans: First Two Weeks of Spanish Class

 Introductions: Circling With Balls from Ben Slavic.
 I use this to introduce ¿Cómo te llamas?, me llamo, and se llama.
 I start with myself to model.

-My twist on Circling with Balls is to project a bracket onto the board and record their responses on the board with a quick sketch.
+My twist on Circling with Balls is to project a bracket onto the board.
+I record their responses on the board with a quick sketch.
 I already have some common activities typed up with a picture, and simply place them on the board as we go.
-Someone likes to listen to read, and leer goes up on the bracket with the picture of a book.
+Someone likes to read, and leer goes up on the bracket as a picture of a book.

-Icebreaker I: Yep, I do this towards the end of class.
-If you know me at all, you know I must work in movement or a sort of game if at all possible!
-I really like to end the first day on a high note as well.
+Icebreaker: I do this towards the end of class, as I like to end the first day on a high note as well.

 I have everyone stand up and we do a bracket vote.
 By this time, the outer brackets are filled in with activities my students like.
 They all have little drawings next to them– everything is clear and comprehensible.
-I call out and point to two terms, and they vote by moving to the corresponding side of the room.
-I’m
+I call out and point to two terms, and they vote by moving to either side of the room.
+This is completely input– they just listen and vote.

 Closing: If there’s time, we watch Señor Wooly’s Puedo ir al baño.